-Photoscreening may be used for individuals through five years of age and those with disabilities who do not respond well to other allowable screening methods.
-If automated screening device is used, pass/fail documentation of results should be recorded.
+PhotoPhotoscreeningbe used for individuals through five years of age and those with disabilities who do not respond well to other allowable screening methods.
+If an automated screening device is used, pass/fail documentation of results should be recorded.
 (Muscle balance tests - Hirschberg corneal light reflex and cover-uncover tests - will be included in the certification workshops and are optional tests.)

 Texas Department of State Health Services

 PO Box 149347, MC 1818, Austin, TX 78714-9347